seavba/iac-api/README.md

 ## <b>Repo description</b>

-This a terraform repository for providing a simple Infrastructure for an API application.
+This a terraform repository for providing a simple Infrastructure for an API application in AWS.
 In this case, will provide the API from the [Elixir API repo](https://github.com/seavba/elixir-api).

 The Infrastructure provided by this repo consists on an AWS ECS container over an AWS Fargate cluster serving an API application through an AWS ALB, which it´s reached from the Internet thorugh the AWS IG.
 The container gets the data from an AWS RDS PGSQL database.